Search

 Sure, we all know stress is part of every day life – but do we all know that stress can have such wide-ranging negative impacts?

 If you didn’t, we hope now you get the idea: stress is more than a five-letter word.
-It’s a fact of life that, if you don’t work to relieve, can reduce your quality of life.
+It’s a fact of life that, if you don’t work to relieve stress, it can (and will) reduce your quality of life.

 To read more about the different types of stress, and about the stress hormone, cortisol, read these three informative Evolve articles: